 Students are required to work with a Spiritual Director during the entire program.
 Seminars are schedule both as one- and two-week seminars, depending on the course of study.
 Final Projects can include creative work in additional to a final paper.

-New cohort groups begin every two-three years.
 Applications are accepted on a continual basis.
 Apply now to reserve your space in the next group.

 For more information, please contact the Doctor of Ministry Office: